We've seen films about freedom fighters before.

 Luis Silva also shines as Joaquin, though if we're being honest this is a mighty fine ensemble.

-Having had its world premiere this past week at the Florida Film Festival, where it was nominated for the Grand Jury Award for Best Narrative Feature, Simón takes a deeper dive and becomes a richer, more deeply human, and more psychologically and politically precise motion picture that is not easily forgotten nor shaken.
+Having had its world premiere at the Florida Film Festival, where it was nominated for the Grand Jury Award for Best Narrative Feature, Simón takes a deeper dive and becomes a richer, more deeply human, and more psychologically and politically precise motion picture that is not easily forgotten nor shaken.
 At times exhilarating in its humanity and other times brutal in its reminders of the evil that humans can inflict on one another, Simón is a tremendous debut feature for Diego Vicentini and a film that begs to be seen and remembered.
 The film makes its Midwest Premiere at the Heartland International Film Festival in Indianapolis with screenings set for 10/8 at noon at Kan-Kan Cinema and 10/12 at 7:30pm at Landmark Glendale 12.

 Written by Richard Propes